mikeyhavoc/the_hub/_drafts/rush-similar.md

 As my heart pounds harder I wake up in a sweat!
 Screaming, I almost jump out of my bed!
 > What is going on in there? - yells the nurse!
 > We heard voices! who is here?!
 What is the commotion?! - the other children wanted to know.
 Calmly I shrugged it off, I am fine.
 I told them... just a nightmare; Please do not worry, I said.
 My lord I thought to myself, it was so real.
 I truly felt in the realm this time. _we..we are getting closer_.
 Someone decided to become a _similarity_..::gasp:: _no_, this can not be **reality**.
 That was in _my dreams_ though or was it?
 I had more questions now then answers.
 Fuck, oh..sorry where are my manners.
 I did not even introduce myself, and yes I see you under my bed.
 Do not be alarmed.
-Just be **happy** no one else did!.
+Just be **happy** no one else did..shit its things just got real.

 ## introductions